WebexCC-SA/TS-2025/docs/main/CoreTrack_Mission1.md

     !!!
 Note
         Remember to take up the offer from Chrome to save your password

-2. This is the **Administration interface** for webex contact center and is also known as the Control Hub.
+2. This is the **Administration interface** for Webex Contact Center and is also known as the Control Hub.
 Look for the contact center option in the left pane under **SERVICES – Contact Center** and click it
 3. Navigate to **Flows**, click on **Manage Flows** dropdown list and select **Create Flows**
 4. New Tab will be opened.
 Navigate to **Flow Templates**
 5. Choose **Simple Inbound Call to Queue** template and click **Next**.
 You can open View Details and to see observe flow structure and read flow description